open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 For portal and webrtc-agent workers, the "isp" and "region" preferences can be specified in portal and webrtc-agent configurations.
 Pass the preferred "isp" and "region" when creating a token, then cluster-manager will only schedule the corresponding worker nodes to the client requests that match "isp" and "region" preferences.
 The portal and webrtc-agent will serve all the isp and region if corresponding configuration items under "capacity" are set to empty lists.
 If no preferences are specified for clients when creating token, then only those portal and webrtc-agent with empty isp and region setting will serve them.

 ## 3.7 Runtime Configuration {#Conferencesection3_7}
 Only super service user can access runtime configuration.
-Current management console implementation just provides the MCU cluster runtime configuration viewer.
+Current management console implementation just provides the OWT server cluster runtime configuration viewer.

-# 4 MCU Sample Application Server User Guide  {#Conferencesection4}
+# 4 OWT Sample Application Server User Guide  {#Conferencesection4}
 ## 4.1 Introduction {#Conferencesection4_1}
-The MCU sample application server is a Web application demo that shows how to host audio/video conference services powered by the Open WebRTC Toolkit MCU.
-The sample application server is based on MCU runtime components.
+The OWT sample application server is a Web application demo that shows how to host audio/video conference services powered by the Open WebRTC Toolkit.
+The sample application server is based on OWT runtime components.
 Refer to [Section 2](#Conferencesection2) of this guide, for system requirements and launch/stop instructions.

 The source code of the sample application is in Release-<Version>/extras/basic_example/.

 This section explains how to start a conference and then connect to a conference using different qualifiers, such as a specific video resolution.

-## 4.2 Start a Conference through the MCU Sample Application Server {#Conferencesection4_2}
+## 4.2 Start a Conference through the OWT Sample Application Server {#Conferencesection4_2}
 These general steps show how to start a conference:

-1. Start up the MCU server components.
+1. Start up the OWT server components.
 2. Launch your Google Chrome* browser from the client machine.
-3. Connect to the MCU sample application server at: https://XXXXX:3004.
-Replace XXXXX with the IP address or machine name of the MCU sample application server.
+3. Connect to the OWT sample application server at: https://XXXXX:3004.
+Replace XXXXX with the IP address or machine name of the OWT sample application server.
 > **Note**: Latest Chrome browser versions from v47 force https access on WebRTC applications.
 You will get SSL warning page with default certificates, replace them with your own trusted ones.
 4. Start your conference with this default room created by the sample application server.

-### 4.2.1 Connect to an MCU conference with specific room {#Conferencesection4_2_1}
+### 4.2.1 Connect to an OWT server conference with specific room {#Conferencesection4_2_1}
 You can connect to a particular conference room.
 To do this, simply specify your room ID via a query string in your URL: room.
-For example, connect to the MCU sample application server XXXXX with the following URL:
+For example, connect to the OWT sample application server XXXXX with the following URL:

         https://XXXXX:3004/?room=some_particular_room_id
-This will direct the conference connection to the MCU room with the ID some_particular_room_id.
+This will direct the conference connection to the room with the ID some_particular_room_id.
-### 4.2.2 Connect to an MCU conference to subscribe forward streams {#Conferencesection4_2_2}
+### 4.2.2 Connect to an OWT server conference to subscribe forward streams {#Conferencesection4_2_2}
-Since MCU room can now produce both forward streams and mixed stream at the same time, including the screen sharing stream, the client is able to subscribe specified stream(s) by a query string in your URL: forward.
+Since OWT conference room can now produce both forward streams and mixed stream at the same time, including the screen sharing stream, the client is able to subscribe specified stream(s) by a query string in your URL: forward.
 The default value for the key word is false.

-For example, to subscribe forward stream instead of mixed stream from MCU, connect to the MCU sample application server XXXXX with the following URL:
+For example, to subscribe forward stream instead of mixed stream from OWT server, connect to the OWT sample application server XXXXX with the following URL:

         https://XXXXX:3004/?forward=true

-### 4.2.3 Connect to an MCU conference with an RTSP input {#Conferencesection4_2_3}
+### 4.2.3 Connect to an OWT conference with an RTSP input {#Conferencesection4_2_3}
-The MCU conference supports external stream input from devices that support RTSP protocol, like IP Camera.
+The OWT conference supports external stream input from devices that support RTSP protocol, like IP Camera.
-For example, connect to the MCU sample application server XXXXX with the following URL:
+For example, connect to the OWT sample application server XXXXX with the following URL:

         https://XXXXX:3004/?url=rtsp_stream_url